LabDevs-ninja/sls-cognito-signup/README.md

 -->

-# Serverless Cognito Signup Example
+# Serverless Cognito User Managment

 This serverless project exposes the api's for cognito user managment.